vaxerski/vaxerski/README.md

 I have been coding in C++ since the age of 9.<br/>
 As a hobby, I do graphics, listen to music and play some games.
 That's pretty much it.<br/>
 <br/>
-If you wanna hire me, my timezone is UTC.
-Shoot me an email.
-<br/><br/>
 *Support me on ko-fi if you like what I am doing and have some spare pennies :D*

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/U7U5DGK89)